-The lines of communication change in high school as your child has a greater number of teachers, who see between 150 and 400 students per week, and the students move between specialist facilities.
-All staff are keen to help, but to make things simple, your first point of contact for initial or minor matters is either:
+Please note that in Secondary School, your child has a number of teachers who see between 150 and 400 students per week.
+All staff are keen to help, but to make things simple, your first point of contact for initial or minor matters should be your child's:

 - Head of Year

 - Pastoral Care Group Teacher

-- · A subject Teacher
+- Subject Teacher

 The College has a voicemail system that allows parents to record messages, should the teacher be unavailable at the time they ring.
 Alternatively, staff can be emailed via admin@mbc.wa.edu.au or directly through SEQTA Engage.
 Staff will endeavour to return the communication as soon as possible around their teaching, meeting and extra-curricular schedules.
 We would ask that parents ring to make any appointments (so as not to be disappointed should a staff member be unavailable) and enter the College via the front office.
 We ask that parents give an indication of the nature of the meeting at time of booking so that staff can bring any necessary information to assist in the matter.
-For matters of curriculum the contact is the Deputy of Curriculum.
-For discipline and pastoral matters the contact is the Deputy of Pastoral Care.
-For any matters parents are welcome to contact the Principal.
+For escalated matters of curriculum the contact is the Dean of Teaching & Learning.
+For discipline and pastoral matters the contact is the Dean of Students.
+For any matters parents are welcome to contact the Head of Secondary.